caboodle-tech/jhp/README.md

 </html>
 ```

-**Note:** You can replace the `<script>` tags with `<s_>` tags if you prefer the shorter syntax.
+**Note:** You can replace the `<jhp>` tags with `<s_>` tags if you prefer the shorter syntax.
 The engine will process both tags in the same way.
-While it is technically possible to register any tag name for processing, this feature is not currently exposed through the public API.
-If you are interested in this capability, please open an issue on our repository so we can gauge community interest.
+Additionally, you can register any custom tag when constructing the JHP object.
+However, if you choose to register `<script>` as a JHP tag, ensure your `<script>` tags have at least one attribute (e.g., `<script type="text/javascript">`) to include frontend JavaScript intended for the browser, as JHP will ignore tags with attributes.

 ## Built-in `$` Functions